-INTRODUCTION: ABANDON OLD ROPE YE WHO ENTER HERE
+ABANDON OLD ROPE YE WHO ENTER HERE

-If you’re new to PR or an experienced practitioner I hope you’ll find something useful here.
-Please do feel free to share it with colleagues via Twitter, Facebook or LinkedIn using the buttons above.
+There’s a lot to digest but I think it is well worth a read if you are serious about a career in PR.
+Please do feel free to share it with colleagues via Twitter, Facebook or LinkedIn.
 If you’re a journalist, do send your examples to me or tweet me @HamishMThompson.

 Finally, if you’re in PR and you fancy checking that your press release is free of buzzwords, do try my free online Buzzsaw app, which will automatically strip out buzzwords submitted to me by national, regional and international editors, broadcasters and journalists.
 You’ll find The Buzzsaw at thebuzzsaw.co.uk.